macfanr/MacOSAutoDMG/README.md

 MacOSAutoDMG
 ============

-auto create a DMG file for a number Applications
+auto create the DMG files for a number Applications